4paradigm/OpenMLDB/docs/en/apiserver.md

 then start APIServer at localhost, port is 8080.

-Considering the transmission efficiency，response use Compact JSON format.
-But for the convenience of display,repsonse below are formatted(Line breaks and indents).
+Considering the transmission efficiency，the response use Compact JSON format.
+But for the convenience of display, the repsonse below are formatted(Line breaks and indents).

 ### Put